- It the Windows 10 apps won't open, it's probably not updated or it suffers from file corruption.

 Note: If the FilterAdministratorToken is available, go to the next step.

-- Open Windows Store app, you can do that by pressing Windows Key + S and type Store.
+- Open Microsoft Store app, you can do that by pressing Windows Key + S and type Store.
 From the list of results choose Store.

 - When the Windows Store app opens, click on your Microsoft Account icon in the top right corner (next to the Search box) and choose Downloads and updates from the menu.